paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 ### Statutory Notes

 #### References in Text
 The Housing Act of 1949, referred to in subsecs. (a) and (c)(2), is act July 15, 1949, ch.
 338, 63 Stat.
-413, as amended.
-Title V of the Act is classified generally to subchapter III (§ 1471 et seq.) of chapter 8A of this title.
+413. Title V of the Act is classified generally to subchapter III (§ 1471 et seq.) of chapter 8A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1441 of this title](./chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md#section-1441) and Tables.

 <a id="section-11411"></a>